 • like to learn, & try new things.
 They’re eager to find out about a verity of cultures, ideas, locations & ways of doing things.
 With an open mind, they gather wide knowledge, as well as have strong personal opinions about things that are important to them.
 They’re genuinely interested in what others think, & listen attentively.
 They know a lot, but realize there’s always more to learn.
 Trying new things encourages personal growth & opportunities to connect with others

-They relish searching for & finding how things work, what they can do to improve themselves & their performance – in all area of their life, & are willing to outgrow bad habits that hinder their progress
+They relish searching for & finding out how things work, what they can do to improve themself & their performance – in all area of life – willing to outgrow bad habits that hinder their progress

 • are supportive, but don’t interfere.
 They put other people at ease, giving them honest support & encouragement when called for.
 They see the positive qualities in others, & let others know what they admire – without jealousy or bitterness – creating long-lasting healthy relationships.